Summary

 π Important to note

-This means if you want to build a new Automation, you should start by searching the Apps Library to see if there is a Template that means your needs (we explain how below), only considering a Custom Automation if there isn't a suitable Template available.
+This means that if you want to build a new Automation, you should start by searching the Apps Library to see if there is a Template that meets your needs (we explain how below), only considering a Custom Automation if there isn't a suitable Template available.

 Using a Templated Automation is quicker and easier for you, whereas Custom Automations, whilst being incredibly powerful, are more complex to set up.